know-cujojs/know/src/documents/tutorials/promises/consuming-promises.html.md

 order: 1
 ---

 GUI developers are familiar with the phrase "don't block the UI thread."
 In JavaScript, everything executes in the UI thread.
-If you lock that thread, your application grinds to a halt.
+If you block that thread, your application grinds to a halt.
 Animations freeze, keystrokes and clicks are ignored, it’s unlikely you’ll even be able to scroll.
 Promises are a popular approach to dealing with the wait for long-running tasks to complete.
 The [cujo.js](http://cujojs.com/) libraries use promises extensively, so understanding how to consume a promise is essential.

 A promise represents a value.
 That value may or may not be available when you receive a promise.
 Instead of directly asking a promise what its value is, or even asking if the value is available yet, you can ask to be notified once the value becomes available.
 The act of a promise obtaining its value is known as fulfillment.
 Once a promise is fulfilled, the promise's value never changes; it always represents that value.